 1. If you seek to launch a start-up venture and you are not prepared to solicit capital from institutional venture capital funds, you are ignoring at least 96 percent of the start-up capital market.

 3. Although there is no such thing as an easy venture capital deal, availability of capital is not the problem.
-In terms of dollars invested on an annual basis, the VC industry is more than twice as robust as what it was in 1997.
+In terms of dollars invested on an annual basis, the VC industry is now more than ten times as robust as it was in 1996, a year that saw the successful launches of Alexa, Ask Jeeves, Expedia, Lucent Technologies, Stamps.com and Travelocity.
 The challenge lies in developing a credible and attractive offering and then selling the deal on terms that make sense for both money and management.

 Wouldn’t I have a better chance going after so-called angels rather than VCs?